dilanp/Dapr-Microservice-AKS-AzureDevOps/Readme.md

 - Go to Shared access policies section of Service Bus and get - Primary Key and Primary Connection String.
 - Create a new queue called "daprcoursequeue" in Azure Service Bus.
 - Create an Event Hub (Basic Tier) Namespace - "daprbindingeventhub01".
+- Create a new Event Hub there - "stockrefill".
+- Add a Shared Access Policy with Send & Listen rights - "sendlisten".
+- Select newly created policy and get - Primary key and Connection string–primary key.
+- Create a Standard, LRS Storage Account - "daprbindingstoreacc01".
+- Select Access keys in newly created storage account and get - Key and Connection string for key 1.

 Dapr Components for Azure
 =========================